MATH 102 Contemporary Mathematics (3)

 Prerequisite: MATH 132.
 This course introduces the principles, methods and applications of calculus in three or more dimensions.
 (MR)

 Prerequisite: MATH 131.
 This course introduces matrices, vector spaces and linear mappings.
 (MR)

 Prerequisite: MATH 132.
 Students learn to solve ordinary differential equations including systems.
 Students are introduced to numerical techniques and methods of qualitative analysis.

 MATH 310 Geometry (3)

-Prerequisite: MATH 221.
+Prerequisite: MATH 221 or COSC 235.
 Introduces students to the foundations of geometry.
 Studies geometric transformations, axiomatic systems for finite geometries and Euclidean geometry, synthetic geometry, hyperbolic geometry, and other geometries.

 MATH 330 Mathematical Modeling (3)